Ethiopia's Tigray conflict: A powder keg waiting to explode | DW | 06.11.2020

 Read more: Ethiopia has 'entered into war' with Tigray region

-"Abiy's pursuit of a unitary political party and a strong central government was a trigger for the TPLF army," Kjetil Tronvoll, Professor and Research Director of Peace and Conflict studies at Bjorknes Univesity College, told DW.
+"Abiy's pursuit of a unitary political party and a strong central government was a trigger for the TPLF army," Kjetil Tronvoll, professor and research director of peace and conflict studies at Bjorknes Univesity College, Norway, told DW.
 "The TPLF overthrew the former communist PDRE government for the same reasons," Tronvoll said.

-The TPLF refused to join Abiy Ahmed's Prosperity Party, accusing him of modifying the constitution, which guarantees autonomy to the various ethnic regions.
+The TPLF refused to join Abiy Ahmed's Prosperity Party, accusing him of altering the constitution and its guarantees of autonomy for the various ethnic regions.
 The TPLF also alleged that Abiy purged many Tigrayan leaders from federal institutions.

 The last straw came when Addis Ababa said that due to the COVID-19 pandemic, it would postpone elections that were scheduled to take place in August 2020.
 Tigray's regional government defiantly held its election in September, prompting the central government to sever all ties and later suspend its monthly funding to Tigray.
 According to Tigray's regional president Debretsion Gebremichael, that decision "was a declaration of war."